Activity

 - Explain to your child that everyone can become a better reader, even a parent, and that you have some fun, easy ways to help them become a better reader, too.

-- Print out both sides of the reading bookmark (click here for printable version), cut it out, and glue it onto heavy paper that is trimmed to fit the bookmark.
+- Print out the Reading Comprehension Bookmark, cut it out, and glue it onto heavy paper that is trimmed to fit the bookmark.
 (One side of the bookmark will contain word recognition strategies; the other, comprehension strategies.)
 If you have access to a laminator, you may wish to laminate the bookmark.

-- Use the hole punch to make a hole on the top left corner of your bookmark.
-Then cut a 20" length of ribbon in three different colors that your child likes.
+- Use the hole punch to make a hole on a top corner of your bookmark.
+Then cut a 20" length of ribbon in three different colors.
 Hold the three strands together, fold them in half, and stick the fold through the hole you have made.
 You will see that you have made a "loop" of ribbon.
 Now stick the ribbon ends through that, and pull tight.
 You will have a bookmark with six colorful ribbons attached.

 - Focusing on one set of strategies at a time (word recognition, for example), have your child read aloud from their newest book.
 When they come to a word they don't know, help them use the bookmark strategies to figure it out.